-The U.S. Nuclear Regulatory Commission (NRC) is considering issuance of an amendment for Renewed Facility Operating License Nos.
-DPR-24 and DPR-27, issued to FPL Energy Point Beach, LLC (the licensee), for operation of the Point Beach Nuclear Plant, Units 1 and 2, located in Town of Two Creeks, Manitowoc County, Wisconsin.
-Therefore, as required by 10 CFR 51.21, the NRC is issuing this environmental assessment and finding of no significant impact.
+The U.S. Nuclear Regulatory Commission (NRC) is considering issuance of an Exemption, pursuant to Title 10 of the Code of Federal Regulations (10 CFR) Section 73.5, “Specific exemptions,” from the implementation date for one new requirement of 10 CFR Part 73, “Physical protection of plants and materials,” for Renewed Facility Operating License Nos.
+DPR-24 and DPR-27, issued to FPL Energy Point Beach, LLC (FPLE, the licensee), for operation of the Point Beach Nuclear Plant, Units 1 and 2 (PBNP), located in Manitowoc County, Wisconsin.
+Therefore, as required by 10 CFR 51.21, the NRC performed an environmental assessment.
+Based on the results of the environmental assessment, the NRC is issuing a finding of no significant impact.

 Identification of the Proposed Action

-The proposed action is in accordance with the licensee's application dated April 17, 2009, as supplemented by letter dated January 19, 2010.
+The proposed action is in accordance with the licensee's application dated February 26, 2010, which was superseded by letter dated March 11, 2010.

 The Need for the Proposed Action